Ignalina Nuclear Power Plant: Repository and storage

 There will be three different type of storage facilities: for the spent nuclear fuel, nuclear fuel waste and radioactive waste.

 Most of the facilities will be built by Nukem Technologies, a subsidiary of Atomstroyexport.
 A contract for construction of a spent fuel facility was given by Nukem Technologies to the Lithuanian construction company Vėtrūna.
 A near-surface repository for redundant materials and waste is to be built by a consortium led by Areva TA.
 The repository should be completed by 2017 and it is expected to cost €10 million.

-Gesellschaft für Nuklear-Service is responsible for transporting storing the radioactive material from the water tanks at Ignalina's units.
+Gesellschaft für Nuklear-Service is responsible for transporting and storing the radioactive material from the water tanks at Ignalina's units.

 Controversies

 On 18 May 2010, Lithuanian energy minister Arvydas Sekmokas announced that although 60% of the funds have been spent, no single project has been completed.
 As of 2011, phase 1 of decommissioning is three to four years behind schedule.
 According to Osvaldas Čiukšys, the former CEO of the Ignalina plant, Nukem Technologies is going to request an additional €100 million for completing the nuclear waste storage facility.
 This was opposed by the former vice minister of energy and chairman of the board of Ignalina plant Romas Švedas, who unexpectedly resigned on 6 September 2011.

 There is a dispute between the Government of Lithuania and the EBRD about the administration of the Ignalina International Decommissioning Support Fund.
-There is also a dispute between the Lithuanian authorities and Gesellschaft für Nuklear-Service over safety of radioactive waste transportation and storage casks.
+There is also a dispute between the Lithuanian authorities and Gesellschaft für Nuklear-Service over the safety of radioactive waste transportation and storage casks.

-The project faces a financing gap of €1.5 billion for the second phase after 2014.
+The project faces a financing gap of €1.5 billion for the second phase of construction after 2014.

 New power plant

 There was discussion during the 1990s and 2000s of building a new nuclear power plant at the same site, forestalling the likelihood of an upcoming power shortage in the region.
 On February 27, 2006, at a meeting in Trakai, the Prime Ministers of Lithuania, Latvia and Estonia signed a communiqué which invited state-owned energy companies in the three countries to invest in the design and construction of a new nuclear power plant in Lithuania.
 On June 28, 2007, Lithuania's parliament adopted a law on building a new nuclear power plant, the formal start of the project.
 On July 30, 2008, the power companies of Lithuania, Estonia, Latvia and Poland agreed to set up the Visaginas Nuclear Plant Company, which would have been responsible for the construction of the new power plant with a capacity of 3,000–3,200 MW.
-GE Hitachi Nuclear Energy was selected as a strategic investor of the project.
+GE Vernova Hitachi Nuclear Energy (then GE Hitachi Nuclear Energy) was selected as a strategic investor in the project.

-Eventually the project was stopped as the 2012 Lithuanian nuclear power referendum results did not provide the mandate.
+Eventually the project was stopped as the 2012 Lithuanian nuclear power referendum results did not provide a mandate for the government to continue.